Why I hope to stay in Barcelona…

 I hope this time my love affair will last and that I have finally found a place I can call home.

-On face value Barcelona has it all – the beauty, the sun, the smiles, the food, the wine, the culture and the opportunities.
-Of course, like any other city, Barcelona has some problems too, some of which also have an impact on the lives of internationals living and working here, but how serious are they and what is being done to resolve them?
+On face value, Barcelona has it all – the beauty, the sun, the smiles, the food, the wine, the culture and the opportunities.
+Of course, like any other city, Barcelona has problems too, some of which also have an impact on the lives of internationals living and working here, but how serious are they and what is being done to resolve them?

 Further, it was an amazing and eye-opening experience, and I was inspired by just how many talented, creative, professional people – both locals and foreigners – dedicated their time to discuss concerns and suggestions for a city they all care about very deeply.

 As in previous years, the International Talent Monitor, which gauges satisfaction levels on a scale of 1 to 7, with 4 being neutral, highlights some great positives.
-Internationals rating the city’s quality of life, access to sport and the outdoors, international connection to other world cities, transport services and public and private health systems highly.
-I’m not the only one who loves the city – in many ways it is the perfect place to live.
+Internationals rate the city’s quality of life, access to sport and the outdoors, international connection to other world cities, transport services and public and private health systems highly.
+I’m not the only one who loves the city – in many ways, it is the perfect place to live.

-In other words, for many of us who choose to live in Barcelona, even those who arrived during COVID, it is love at first sight.
+For many of us who choose to live in Barcelona, even those who arrived during COVID, it is love at first sight.
 I’m not easy to impress either – after having lived in some of the world’s most beautiful and popular cities – such as London, Geneva, Paris and Cape Town.
 It takes more than tapas, Sangria and a few balmy sunsets to make me fall in love.

 What drives some internationals away?

-International Talent Monitor 2021 taught me, though, is that Barcelona, like other cities, has faults – and some serious challenges for internationals.
+What the International Talent Monitor 2021 taught me, though, is that Barcelona, like other cities, has faults – and some serious challenges for internationals.
 This, unfortunately, affects the city’s competitiveness and eventually drives some internationals away.

 - One of the biggest problems, identified in the report, is a non-sensical tax system, which on the one hand entices highly qualified internationals to settle here through the controversial Beckham Tax Law, offering them reduced taxes for 5 years.
 But not only is the application of the law quite narrow, but when it ends, the tax system also hits the same professionals with a hefty wealth tax on their global assets.
 This may make staying in Barcelona difficult and could be seen as financial suicide by some.